Norm Chow: Hawaii

-On December 21, 2011 Chow was named head coach of the University of Hawaii.
+On December 21, 2011, Chow was named head coach of the University of Hawaii.

 Chow began his first season as head coach of Hawaii in 2012 and posted a 3–9 record.

 In his second year, Hawaii finished 1–11, losing five games by a touchdown or less including two in overtime.
 In response to speculation about his job security, Hawaii's administration expressed confidence in Chow.

-Through two seasons, Chow is one of only two Hawaii coaches (along with Fred von Appen) to begin his tenure with losing seasons since the school attained Division 1 status.
+Through his first two seasons, Chow was one of only two Hawaii coaches (along with Fred von Appen) to have begun his tenure with consecutive losing seasons since the school attained Division 1 status.

-On November 1, 2015 Chow was fired as head coach of the University of Hawaii after suffering a 58–7 loss at home against Air Force.
+On November 1, 2015, Chow was fired as head coach of the University of Hawaii after suffering a 58–7 loss at home against Air Force.
 Taking his spot as interim head coach was offensive lineman coach Chris Naeole.
 Chow's overall coaching record at Hawaii was 10–36 in four years of coaching.